datchung/blog-posts/2020/2020-05-17_Dynamic Module Loading With Ninject/Post.md

 ##  1. <a name='introduction'></a>Introduction

 Dynamic module loading is the act of locating and loading modules at run-time.
-Instead of defining what modules and implementations to use via code, define the interfaces of the modules and then load the desired implementations dynamically at run-time.
+Instead of defining what modules and implementations to load via code, define the interfaces of the modules and then bind the desired implementations dynamically at run-time.

 ## 2. <a name='use'></a>Use Cases